 If you’re shopping at one of the big 4 such as Tesco or Sainsbury’s look out for any money off coupons you can get your hands on.
 You often get them at the checkout in the form of £3 of your next £20 shop.
 Or, you might get them in the shop magazine or sent out in the post if you have a Tesco Clubcard, Morrisons More Card or Nectar Card.
 Use them if you get them.
 If you want to find more coupons check out these handy resources at MoneySavingExpert or the coupons page at Latest Free Stuff.

 Use Cashback Apps

 Finally, we’ve got the cashback apps.
 These are great little apps that you can installed on your phone to grab discounted or free stuff when you do your supermarket shop.
 The 5 that I currently use are:

 - Shopmium* is a great little cashback app that gives you money off selected items.
 You can even get some stuff free.
-Use my sign-up code 66s9i and you’ll be able to get a free jar of Nutella.
+Use my sign-up code 66s9i and you’ll be able to get a FREE Tub of Ben & Jerry’s Ice Cream.
 There’s currently over £100 worth of savings on the app.
 You can get the app at Google Play or on iTunes.

 - GreenJinn offers go live every Monday with an average £30 worth of cashback available.